Tornadoes of 2015: November 1 (Australia)

-November 11
+November 11 (Iowa)

 On Veterans Day, a powerful low-pressure system spawned a localized tornado outbreak, mainly across parts of central Iowa.
 Most of these tornadoes were weak, though a few were strong or caused considerable damage.
 This included an EF2 tornado that caused heavy damage to rural properties near Rathbun Lake, tearing roofs off of homes, shifting other homes off of their foundations, destroying outbuildings, and snapping power poles.
 Another EF2 tornado destroyed a well-built barn near the beginning of its path before weakening and striking Barnes City, Iowa, as an EF1, resulting in moderate tree and outbuilding damage in town.
 EF1 tornadoes also struck the Iowa towns of Le Claire and Knoxville, causing moderate damage.
 One EF0 tornado was observed and reported by air traffic controllers as it caused minor damage at the Des Moines International Airport.
 Overall, the outbreak produced 22 tornadoes and no fatalities or injuries.